WLDI

 WLDI (95.5 FM) is a radio station licensed to Juno Beach, Florida and broadcasting in the Treasure Coast and West Palm Beach, Florida markets.
-The station airs a Top 40 (CHR) format.
+The station airs a contemporary hit radio format.
 It is owned by iHeartMedia, and broadcasts at 95.5 FM.
 Its studios are in West Palm Beach and its transmitter is located west of Interstate 95 near Palm City, Florida.
 The station broadcasts in an HD radio format, originally having LGBT hits and dance station Pride Radio on its HD2 subchannel.
 WLDI eventually dropped Pride Radio for Gen X Radio, broadcasting a classic hits format from the 1970s - 1980s.
 It later dropped that for commercial-free R&B station All My Jams, before it started simulcasting sister station WJNO on its HD2 subchannel in 2021.

-Timeline
+History

-as WOVV
+WIRA-FM and WOVV

 Before its move to West Palm Beach, WOVV was one of the first FM outlets on the Treasure Coast and operated beside WIRA in Fort Pierce, Florida.
 For many years, both stations broadcast from a downtown riverfront location on Melody Lane.

-In the late 60s, WIRA-FM separated programming from WIRA to become WOVV and in 1971 the station's Top 40 music era began when the station adopted an automated contemporary format from Drake-Chenault known as "Solid Gold Rock and Roll."
-At that time solid gold did not refer to exclusively oldies but was instead a fairly even mix of oldies and contemporary Top 40 hits.
+In the late 60s, WIRA-FM separated programming from WIRA to become WOVV and in 1971, the station's top 40 music era began when the station adopted an automated contemporary format from Drake-Chenault known as "Solid Gold Rock and Roll".
+At that time solid gold did not refer to exclusively oldies but was instead a fairly even mix of oldies and contemporary top 40 hits.
 A year later in 1972, the station began 24-hour operations and also began featuring progressive rock music at night.
 This lasted for a few years until being dropped by the end of the decade.

-December 1985: -- Program Director Bill James is replaced by Bobby Magic from Cleveland as station ends four years of "live assist automation."
+In 1985, Program Director Bill James was replaced by Bobby Magic from Cleveland as station ends four years of "live assist automation".
 Linda Hendry moved from evenings to midday, replaced in that slot by Mike Schneider.
 Dr. John Leeder left to manage a Port St. Lucie video store, and was replaced by Nick Caplan of Buffalo, New York.

-July 1987: -- WZZR joins the Ft.
-Pierce market after dropping Easy Listening music for Contemporary Hit Radio.
+In July 1987, WZZR joins the Ft.
+Pierce market after dropping easy listening music for contemporary hit radio.

-1989: -- Jon Howe and Kris Klaus host the Breakfast Club show.